Ethiopia: Returned Tigrayans Detained, Abused

-Saudi Arabia spends billions of dollars hosting major entertainment, cultural, and sporting events as a deliberate strategy to deflect from the country’s image as a pervasive human rights violator.
-Scores of human rights activists and dissidents remain in prison or on trial for their peaceful criticism.
-Authorities failed to hold high-level officials accountable for suspected involvement in the murder of Saudi journalist Jamal Khashoggi in 2018.
-Through 2021, the Saudi-led coalition continued a military campaign against the Houthi rebel group in Yemen that has included scores of unlawful airstrikes that have killed and wounded thousands of civilians.
+Saudi Arabia spends billions of dollars hosting major entertainment, cultural, and sporting events to deflect from the country’s poor human rights record.
+Saudi Arabia has announced important reforms, but the repression of independent civil society and critical voices impedes any attempt at reform.
+Scores of human rights activists and dissidents are in prison or on trial for their peaceful criticism.
+Authorities failed to hold high-level officials accountable for the murder of Saudi journalist Jamal Khashoggi in 2018.
+The Saudi and UAE-led coalition continue their military campaign against the Houthi armed group in Yemen which has included unlawful airstrikes that have killed and wounded thousands of civilians

 Saudi Arabia Should Stop Deporting Tigrayan Migrants to Ethiopia